-We have all heard the saying that you "shouldn't put all your eggs in one basket."
+With investing, diversification is key.
+We have all heard the saying, "don't put all your eggs in one basket."

-When it comes to the stock market, people often follow this strategy by diversifying into different stocks and industries.
+When it comes to the stock market, people often follow this strategy by investing in various stocks and industries.
 It is not wise to put all of your money in one particular stock or one industry.
 This is the financial equivalent of putting all your eggs in one basket.

 Many investors take this diversification a step further.
-Instead of investing all of their money in the stock market, they also invest in other assets entirely.
-Common assets include, bonds, precious metals, real estate and even peer to peer lending.
+Instead of investing all of their money in the stock market, they also invest in other asset classes.
+Common asset classes outside of publicly-traded stocks include bonds, precious metals, real estate, and even peer-to-peer lending.

 Fundrise is a crowdfunded real estate investing platform that lets you passively invest in real estate projects and debt.

-Both of these are stock market alternatives allowing you to diversify outside of just stock market exposure.
+Both of these stock market alternatives allow you to diversify outside of just the stock market.
 Here are the key differences between LendingClub vs Fundrise.

-Fundrise is a new investing platform that allows everyday investors to invest in private real estate projects traditionally limited to high net worth individuals or accredited investors.
+Fundrise is an investing platform that allows everyday investors to invest in private real estate projects traditionally limited to high net worth individuals or accredited investors.
 Using the Fundrise real estate investing platform, you have the ability to have investment exposure to both commercial and residential real estate.

-They also offer both debt and equity investments within their investment portfolios.
+It also offer both debt and equity investments within its investment portfolios.

 Here is our full review of the Fundrise investment platform.